 Used coffee grounds have been discarded as trash by millions of people around the world.
 But is there are a possibility that there has been another use for your used grounds all along?
 The answer is yes!
 In fact, coffee grounds can actually be an incredible fertilizer for your plants.
 Learn more about what makes used coffee grounds fertilizer such a wonderful addition to any garden.

-The more you learn about the used coffee grounds the more sense it makes to use them as a fertilizer.
-My Grandmother taught me years ago the secret of used coffee grounds.
-She said that the grounds give your plants more life.
-I always wondered what she meant by more life.
-Then as I watched her plants grow I seen some amazing things.
-Her tomato garden was huge, and much larger than our neighbors.
-Tomatoes the size of softball grew in her garden and at a fast pace.
-When the neighbors would inquire as to her secret she said I have rich soil.
-She did not lie; because due to those used coffee grounds her soil was rich indeed.
+The more you learn about the used coffee grounds, the more sense it makes to use them as a fertilizer.
+My grandmother taught me years ago that there was a secret reason to hold on to your used coffee grounds.
+She said that the grounds give your plants “more life.”
+I always wondered what she meant by “more life,” and it puzzled me for weeks.
+But then, as I watched her plants grow, I began to see some amazing things take place in her garden.
+Her tomato plants were especially huge, and much larger than that of our neighbors.
+Tomatoes the size of softball grew in her garden at a fast pace.
+When the neighbors would inquire about her gardening secret, she simply said, “I have rich soil.”
+She did not lie, because due to those used coffee grounds, her soil was mighty rich indeed.

 An Added Nitrogen Boost for your Soil

 As a kid, I thought the coffee grounds were a bit of magic that grandma applied to her garden.
 But now I know that used coffee grounds are actually a great fertilizer for gardens because of their high nitrogen content.
 Of all the mineral nutrients in the soil, nitrogen is generally the most difficult for plants to acquire.
 The reason plants have difficulty growing and thriving is because of the way they acquire the nitrogen.
 It is primarily thru their roots, which are buried in the soil.
 Most plants depend on mineral forms of nitrogen in the soil, and this is where your coffee grounds come into place and really change the game for your garden.